-Buying a new car is exhilarating, and also a sound investment if you treat the car with care and have restraint at the beginning of your ownership.
+Buying a new car or Wheelchair Accessible Vehicle is exhilarating, and also a sound investment if you treat it with care and have restraint at the beginning of your ownership.
 This will help the reliability of your car long term, and will also help you get to know your car a little better before you can fully exercise its potential.

 We are the definitive wheelchair accessible vehicle provider, dedicated to developing the finest wheelchair accessible vehicles on the market.
 If you want to find out more – get in touch.

 With over 20 years experience producing and selling wheelchair accessible vehicles in the UK, you can be sure that we can offer excellent customer service with a level of knowledge that is completely unrivalled.